 A total of five acoustic surveys of the Pukaki Rise spawning grounds were completed using the R.V.
-Tangaroa between 1993 and 2000 (Table 10, Table 11).
+Tangaroa between 1993 and 2000 (Table 9).

-Large aggregations of spawning southern blue whiting were detected by vessels fishing on the Pukaki Rise in 2009 (O'Driscoll 2011c), and some vessels opportunistically collected acoustic data on these aggregations.
-The acoustic biomass estimates from the snapshots at the Pukaki Rise in 2009 ranged from 400 t (c.v.
-29%) to 24 000 t (c.v.
-38%) (Table 12).
-The latter estimate was of a similar magnitude to the abundance of sub-adult and adult southern blue whiting estimated from previous wide-area acoustic surveys of the area (Table 10).
+Large aggregations of spawning southern blue whiting were detected by vessels fishing on the Pukaki Rise in 2009 (O'Driscoll 2011c).
+Three vessels opportunistically collected acoustic data on these aggregations.
+The acoustic biomass estimates from the snapshots at the Pukaki Rise in 2009 ranged from 200 t (CV 29%) to 11 300 t (CV 38%) (Table 10).
+The latter estimate was of a similar magnitude to the abundance of sub-adult and adult southern blue whiting estimated from previous wide-area acoustic surveys of the area (Table 9).

-Acoustic surveys on Pukaki Rise in September 2010, using the industry vessels Professor Alexandrov and Meridian 1, were reported by O'Driscoll (2011c) (Table 12).
-The estimated acoustic biomass from the survey by Meridian 1 was 2211 t (c.v.
-17%).
-Acoustic data collected from the Professor Alexandrov were of lower quality due to acoustic noise from bubble aeration.
-In addition, the coverage was less extensive and the vessel's echo sounder had not been scientifically calibrated.
-Hence, the data from the Professor Alexandrov were not used in the estimate of biomass for that year.
+Acoustic surveys on Pukaki Rise in September 2010, using the industry vessels Professor Alexandrov and Meridian 1, were reported by O'Driscoll (2011b) (Table 10).
+The estimated acoustic biomass from the survey by Meridian 1 was 1100 t (CV 17%).
+Acoustic data collected from the Professor Alexandrov were of lower quality due to bubble aeration and were less extensive than the former, and its echo sounder has never been scientifically calibrated, so they were not used to estimate biomass.
 O'Driscoll (2011b) re-iterated the problems with trying to use aggregation-based surveys on the Pukaki Rise and recommended the use of wide-area surveys instead.